raybai07/ABSORB/README.md

 # ABSORB
 R package for implementing A Bayesian Selection model for correcting Outcome Reporting Bias (ABSORB)

-This is an R package to implement the models in the paper, "A Bayesian selection model for correcting outcome reporting bias with application to a meta-analysis on heart failure interventions" by Ray Bai, Xiaokang Liu, Lifeng Lin, Yulun Liu, Stephen E. Kimmel, Haitao Chu, and Yong Chen.
+This is an R package to implement the models in the paper, "A Bayesian selection model for correcting outcome reporting bias with application to a meta-analysis on heart failure interventions" by Ray Bai, Xiaokang Liu, Lifeng Lin, Yulun Liu, Stephen E. Kimmel, Haitao Chu, and Yong Chen (pre-print, 2021+).

 The ABSORB model adjusts for potential outcome reporting bias (ORB) in multivariate meta-analysis (MMA).
 The non-bias corrected model fits a Bayesian model for MMA with missing outcomes without adjusting for ORB.
 The D measure computes the Hellinger distance between the bias-corrected (ABSORB) model and the non-bias corrected posterior densities, thereby quantifying the impact of ORB on the results from the MMA.